 There may be times when a resident manages to be locked out of their room.
 In these cases, you may contact a hall staff member, the Area Coordinator, or Public Safety to unlock your door.
 Lockouts include both keys and cards access.

-First unlock: Free of charge
+\First three unlocks: Free of charge